herrera-ignacio/cybersecurity-handbook/offensive/ethical-hacking/README.md

 ## Attacker Goals

-First you'd want to have a rough list of all application's functioanlities.
+First you'd want to have a rough list of all application's functionalities.

 Then, think if you were an attacker, what would your goal be?